microsoft/PowerToys/README.md

 I'd like to directly call out [@davidegiacometti](https://github.com/davidegiacometti), [@gordonwatts](https://github.com/gordonwatts), [@martinchrzan](https://github.com/martinchrzan), [@niels9001](https://github.com/niels9001), [@p-storm](https://github.com/p-storm), [@TobiasSekan](https://github.com/TobiasSekan), [@Aaron-Junker](https://github.com/Aaron-Junker), [@htcfreek](https://github.com/htcfreek) and [@alannt777](https://github.com/alannt777) for their continued community support and helping directly make PowerToys a better piece of software.

-#### Experimental PowerToys utility with Video conference muting

-Install the [v0.28 pre-release experimental version of PowerToys][github-prerelease-link] to try out this version.
-It includes all improvements from v0.27 in addition to the Video conference utility.
-Click on `Assets` to show the files available in the release and then download the .exe installer.

 #### What is being planned for v0.29 - December 2020

 For [v0.29](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F15), we are proactively working on: